AndrewTBaird/nextjs-practice/02-wizard-application/README.md

 # Design Decisions

 ## Frontend
-See frontend/README.md for all frontend design decisions
+See the [frontend README](frontend/README.md) for all frontend design decisions

 ## Backend
-See backend/README.md for all backend design decisions
+See THE [backend README](backend/README.md) for all backend design decisions